Mediterranean migrant rescues, deaths; French camp emptied

 Many migrants launch off the coast of Tunisia and neighboring Libya, usually in boats too flimsy for the journey.

 With Europe's policy toward migrants in flux, the Ocean Viking went out for another search and rescue mission off Libya after disembarking 82 people on the small Italian island of Lampedusa.
-On Tuesday, less than 24 hours after setting sail, one of the crew of the humanitarian rescue ship spotted the small wooden boat.
+On Tuesday, less than 24 hours after setting sail, the crew of the humanitarian rescue ship spotted a small wooden boat with 48 people on board.
 Among the passengers were five women and nine children, including a newborn.

+Within hours, a spotter plane alerted them to a second boat, this one made of blue plastic, with a total of 61 people on board.
+The Ocean Viking has a capacity of about 300.

 North Africa is both a source of migrants and a transit poin t for other migrants seeking to reach Europe.
 Once there, their future is uncertain as governments argue over how to handle the newcomers.
 Many hoping to move northward from Italy and Spain end up in tents, makeshift lean-tos or shelters.